 Yes, three courses will eventually be offered simultaneously; one for Certified Minister, one for Licensed, and one for Ordained.
 You may enroll in whichever one meets your need.

-Presently courses will be offered at Monroeville Assembly of God, Central Assembly of God in Bethlehem, Calvary Assembly in Wyncote (Philadelphia area) and Christian Life Assembly of God in Camp Hill.
+Presently courses will be offered at Monroeville Assembly of God in Monroeville, Central Assembly of God in Bethlehem, Calvary Assembly in Wyncote (Philadelphia area) and Christian Life Assembly of God in Camp Hill.